Interiority Hierarchy: L0 → L4

 8. L4: theoretical limit (lim R^(n) > 0) — not computable in finite time

 Levels L0, L1, L2 are fully computable in the minimal 7D formalism ().
 The definition of L1 via formally requires PW-reconstruction , but in practice for viable systems.
 L3 requires double iteration of phi and fidelity computation — algorithmically computable.
-L4 is not computable in a finite number of steps (requires the infinite limit ), but in practice for all systems with .
+L4 is not computable in a finite number of steps (requires the infinite limit ), but in practice the coherence-survival ratio for all systems with (whereas the self-model fidelity ; the two are distinct — see Theorem 4.3 disambiguation).

 What we have learned